Hydrogenesi/Hydrogenesi/README.md

 -	**Belt Migration**: Inner core.
 -	**Fuel**: Metallic hydrogen.
 -	**Process**: Double CNO Cycles, Triple-Alpha Process lead to the expansion of the galactic nucleus to a metastable metallic hydrogen state.
 -	**State**: Self-supporting, self-replicating metallic hydrogen fuel cell.
+Becomes metastable
 -	**Event**: Meiosis - The splitting of a morphed atomic metallic (hydrogen) atom.
 This is our Sun.
 -	**Outcome**: Supernova and formation of a barred spiral galaxy, leading to the birth of two "Mama Suns" (Infinity’s End Stars).